Your November Horoscope Is Here & It Will Be Emotionally Consuming

 AdvertisementADVERTISEMENT

 Then your solar rebirth season begins — finally!
-Sagittarius Season starts on November 21 at 8:35 PM EST, and the shift will feel like a deep exhale.
+Sagittarius Season starts on November 22, and the shift will feel like a deep exhale.
 You’re back, baby.
 The Sun in your sign brings vitality, clarity, and the courage to dream again.
-Saturn goes direct in Pisces on November 27, stabilizing your home and emotional foundations.
+Saturn goes direct in Pisces on November 28, stabilising your home and emotional foundations.
 If you’ve been navigating family tension or housing uncertainty, things start to feel more solid.
 Mercury ends its retrograde in Scorpio on November 29, giving you a clearer sense of what to say, or not say.
-And on November 30, Venus enters Sagittarius, gifting you with charm, beauty, and cosmic flirtation.
+And as the month ends, Venus begins its shift into Sagittarius, gifting you with charm, beauty, and cosmic flirtation.
 You’re ending the month glowing, expansive, and ready for your next adventure.

 Then your solar rebirth season begins — finally!
-Sagittarius Season starts on November 21 at 8:35 PM EST, and the shift will feel like a deep exhale.
+Sagittarius Season starts on November 22, and the shift will feel like a deep exhale.
 You’re back, baby.
 The Sun in your sign brings vitality, clarity, and the courage to dream again.
-Saturn goes direct in Pisces on November 27, stabilizing your home and emotional foundations.
+Saturn goes direct in Pisces on November 28, stabilising your home and emotional foundations.
 If you’ve been navigating family tension or housing uncertainty, things start to feel more solid.
 Mercury ends its retrograde in Scorpio on November 29, giving you a clearer sense of what to say, or not say.
-And on November 30, Venus enters Sagittarius, gifting you with charm, beauty, and cosmic flirtation.
+And as the month ends, Venus begins its shift into Sagittarius, gifting you with charm, beauty, and cosmic flirtation.
 You’re ending the month glowing, expansive, and ready for your next adventure.

 Capricorn Sun & Rising: